JAlcocerT/JAlcocerT/content/blog/ai-ppts.md

 ## Conclusions

-You can also use the VSCOde extension: https://marketplace.visualstudio.com/items?itemName=antfu.slidev
+You can also use the VSCode extension: https://marketplace.visualstudio.com/items?itemName=antfu.slidev

 ```sh
 ext install antfu.slidev